amitd3445/Blackjack-Monte-Carlo-Method/README.md

-# Blackjack-Monte-Carlo-Method
-Using the Monte Carlo method to determine the expected return as a function of the count and number of cards that have been played
+When playing Blackjack, players make a bet before the cards have been dealt to them.
+The reason why counting cards is a popular method to earn abnormal returns is that the expected return of a given hand should change as a function of the prevailing count and roughly the number of cards that have been played.
+I wanted to investigate this relationship more in-depth by applying the Monte Carlo method.

+The approach is to simulate hundreds of thousands of Blackjack hands being played and code simple algorithms for how both the players and dealer would act.
+The decisions of the player can be modeled through a Blackjack strategy chart, which can be easily found online.
+Dealers continue to hit until their total is 17 or above.

+After each hand is played, the result, the number of cards that have been played, and the count are recorded.
+A pivot is used as a means to create a heatmap that illustrates the relationship between the number of cards played, the count, and the expected return based on a bet of one.